GET YOUR FREE RENTAL PRICE ANALYSIS

 In Virginia, landlords must provide reasonable accommodations or modifications for residents with disabilities to ensure they can fully enjoy their homes.
 This could include allowing a service animal or permitting structural changes like ramps.

-It’s important to understand that these requests should not create an undue burden or fundamentally alter the property’s nature.
-By responding promptly and fairly, landlords in Lynchburg protect themselves from discrimination claims and create a more welcoming community, which benefits both the residents and your investment.
+By responding promptly and fairly, landlords in Lynchburg protect themselves from discrimination claims and create a more welcoming community, which benefits both the residents and their investment.

 6. Fair and Clear Resident Screening